Marriage in Iran: Mahr

-The wedding gifts or Mahr are a mandatory Islamic marriage practice, a substantial gift to the proposed bride promised by a husband-to-be at the time of marriage.
+Wedding gifts or Mahr are a mandatory Islamic marriage practice, a substantial gift to the proposed bride promised by a husband-to-be at the time of marriage.
 In Iran it is usually paid through gold currency and was tax free as of 2024.
-"Under Islamic law, a husband must pay mahr whenever his wife requests it or when he initiates a divorce.
+Under Islamic law, a husband must pay Mahr whenever his wife requests it or when he initiates a divorce.

-The mahr system was reformed in 2013 with a new law that obliged husbands to pay up to 110 gold coins (around $35,000 USD), with any additional payment conditional on the man's individual wealth.
+The Mahr system was reformed in 2013 with a new law that obliged husbands to pay up to 110 gold coins (around $35,000 USD), with any additional payment conditional on the man's individual wealth.

 Fornication and cohabiting

-According to Iranian regime co-habitation ("white marriage") is strictly illegal and forbidden.
+The Iranian regime strictly forbids co-habitation (white marriage).

 According to an 82-page report issued by Iran's parliamentary research branch, and compiled from interviews with 142,000 students, 80% of females surveyed acknowledged having premarital sex.

-Virginhood female hymen check are a controversial practice in Iran.
-Virginity until marriage is traditionally considered highly important by prospective husbands, as it is in many countries.
-To prove virginity, many women take virginity tests.
-Others have had expensive surgery to restore their hymens.
-However, a campaign throughout Iran has called for an end to virginity testing.
+Virginhood female hymen checks are a controversial practice in Iran.
+Virginity until marriage is traditionally considered highly important by prospective husbands.
+To prove their virginity, many women take virginity tests.
+Others undergo expensive surgery to restore their hymens.
+Campaigners throughout Iran have called for an end to virginity testing.